Analysis | The quiet crisis of long-term unemployment

 The surge in unemployment that accompanied stay-at-home orders last spring — a surge that raced past the peak unemployment of the recession a decade ago — faded quickly.
-It was not, however, the perfectly V-shaped decline which President Donald Trump predicted.
+It was not, however, the perfectly V-shaped decline that President Donald Trump predicted.
 Instead, the decrease in unemployment has slowed over the past several months.

 That’s largely because much of the immediate spike in unemployment was a function of temporary layoffs.
 Being temporary, many of those employees have gone back to work.
 The number of people permanently unemployed, though, has been fairly flat since August.
 That month, the number reached 3.3 million.
 In February, it was 3.5 million, essentially unchanged from January.